ytkodoshik/LibraryProject/README.md

 ### Option 2: Using the BACPAC File (Quick Deploy)
 1. Open SSMS.
 2. Right-click on **Databases** > **Import Data-tier Application**.
-3. Select the `biblioteka.bacpac` file included in this repo.
+3. Select the `Library_Database.bacpac` file included in this repo.
-4. Follow the wizard to deploy the full database with data.
+4. Follow the wizard to deploy the full database.
+    > ⚠️ **Important:** When importing, ensure the target database name is set to **'biblioteka'** manually.
+This is required to remain compatible with the SQL scripts in this repository (which use `USE Biblioteka;`).

 ##  Technology Stack
 * **Database Engine:** Microsoft SQL Server 2022